Climate-based pepper planting guide for Rexburg, Idaho

 Main risk: When this crop underperforms in Rexburg, the culprit is usually timing or variety choice rather than the climate itself.

-How Frost Affects Peppers in Rexburg
+How Frost Affects Planting Dates for Peppers in Rexburg

 Rexburg usually has about 135 frost-free days, with a typical last spring frost around May 12 and a typical first fall frost around September 24.